-- The chimney can be swept through the stove. - The stainless steel baffle and top brick should be removed in the reverse order described on page 14. - The baffle should be cleaned at least twice a year with heavy use, checked, renewed as required and replaced. - Unless advised by Burley the stove should not be used with any baffle missing. - All rope and glass seals should be checked annually and replaced as necessary.
+- The chimney can be swept through the stove. - The stainless-steel baffle and top brick should be removed in the reverse order described on page 13. - The baffle should be cleaned at least twice a year with heavy use, checked, renewed as required and replaced. - Unless advised by Burley the stove should not be used with any baffle missing. - All rope and glass seals should be checked annually and replaced as necessary.

-If the stove has not been used for a prolonged period, in excess of 6 months, the chimney should be swept prior to use to check for blockages, birds' nests etc. and rubble/debris blocking the flue ways.
+If the stove has not been used for a prolonged period, more than 6 months, the chimney should be swept before use to check for blockages, birds' nests etc. and rubble/debris blocking the flue ways.